wildan-pratama/flutter-install/README.md

 # Flutter installer

 ## Requirements
+Arch linux based OS like Archcraft, Endeavouros or Manjaro.
+Debian 11 based OS or Ubuntu 22.04 LTS based OS
-If you are on arch linux based need install yay first
+If you are on arch linux based need install yay first.

 ### Yay